medecins-du-monde/monitool/README.md

 	couchdb.user		Self-explanatory [default=]
 	couchdb.pass		Self-explanatory [default=]

-	api.google			API key that allows using Google Translate API.
-Used to create cross-cutting indicators [no_default]

 	auth.administrator	Login of account that will always be an admin, disregarding entry in database.

 	auth.providers.azuread.label